ortus-docs/coldbox-docs/README.md

 # Welcome to ColdBox

-ColdBox is the conventions MVC development framework for ColdFusion (CFML).
+ColdBox is a [conventions-based](http://en.wikipedia.org/wiki/Convention_over_configuration) MVC development framework for ColdFusion (CFML).

 # Versioning
 ColdBox is maintained under the [Semantic Versioning](http://semver.org) guidelines as much as possible.Releases will be numbered with the following format: